 Krost’s new Sydney home is pushing the boundaries of what we’ve come to expect from the humble design showroom.

-The expansive, industrially inspired space boasts a truly intuitive experience, while showcasing the full breadth of the Krost commercial and office product suite.
+The expansive, industrially inspired space in Sydney’s up and coming inner west boasts a truly intuitive experience, while showcasing the full breadth of Krost’s commercial and office products.

 The Design Studio

 One of Krost’s unique capabilities is their custom build service.
 At the new Krost showroom, visitors can meet with Krost’s skilled design team at the Design Studio.
 Here, visitors can test, try and play with various materials and colour swatches, in order to build their own custom designs.

 The Full Library

 Unlike typical showroom displays, Krost’s large warehouse style home features the full suite, or library of products.
 The space shows off variety through a selection of intimate environments within the greater hall, and a dramatic mezzanine area, which also features a small auditorium for meetings and talks.
 There’s also a staff family style kitchen and ping pong area featuring Krost pieces and product.

 Visit Krost in Sydney at 33 Ricketty Street Mascot NSW 2020.
 Open Weekdays, 8am to 5pm.